fwsGonzo/barebones/README.md

 - C and C++ global constructors
 - Stack protector support
 - EASTL C++ support, which has many useful containers
+- Produces tiny machine images
-- Entire machine image is 19kb (13k without EASTL)
+	- Entire machine image is 8560 bytes with minimal build on Clang 8
+	- 14kb with all options normal and LTO enabled on Clang 8
+	- 23kb with all options normal on GCC 9.1
 - LTO and ThinLTO support if you are using clang
 - Undefined-sanitizer support to catch some problems during runtime
 - Option to unmap zero page (for the very common null-pointer access bugs)